 It is often the first course of action for a medical practitioner to treat ME/CFS symptomatically, as there is no known cause.
 ME/CFS patients consistently report sleep disturbances, so medical practitioners often work with patients to ensure a better night’s sleep.
 Good sleep hygiene is encouraged.
 Depression and other mental illnesses often accompany chronic illnesses, and treating them can alleviate some of the burden of disease placed on an already strained body.
 For those with pain, various forms of pain relief can be effective; and dysautonomia has some known pharmacological treatments.

-Beyond this, many forms of “treatment” offered ME/CFS patients are highly experimental.
-In this series, I am firmly on the side of evidence-based practice, and won’t go into any treatment, research or “facts” that do not have the rigorous backing of sound scientific study.
+Beyond this, many forms of treatment offered ME/CFS patients are highly experimental.
 Having been the victim of many unscrupulous alternative health practitioners in the past, I am loathe to recommend their methods – though I cannot fault anyone who has found them helpful.
-Let’s just say I eagerly await the study which definitively proves the efficacy of a certain course of treatment.

 Meanwhile, all we can do is manage our symptoms – a task that many able-bodied people feel I can undertake with ease.
 After all, if I rest right, and pace myself, I won’t get sick!
 The sad fact is that this illness is unpredictable and uncontrollable.
 I can pace and rest to my heart’s content, do all the right things, and still suffer relapse after relapse.
 I pride myself* in being a medical mystery to my care team: their most hard working patient who for some perverse reason, suffers the most.

 Marcia Harmon of the CFIDS Association spoke with several prominent ME/CFS physicians and reported that: